CMcDonald82/ansible-role-ssl/README.md

   - "www.{{ certbot_domain_name }}"
 ```

 The actual domains that the certs will be generated for.

+NOTE: The certbot_email and certbot_domains variables should be set at the playbook level for each individual playbook that is running this role.
+If generating certs, the default values for the certbot_email and certbot_domains variables will not be valid and will need to be set to an actual email address (for certbot_email) and actual domain names (for certbot_domains) that map to the server that this role is being run on

 ```
 certbot_auto_renew_user: "{{ ansible_user }}"